s-bose/arrest/README.md

 Enable data validation for REST APIs.

-Built on top of Pydantic and httpx.
-Arrest is like a postman client for your microservice apis.
-It provides a simple layer of Pydantic encapsulation over Httpx HTTP calls to ensure structural integrity of your api definitions in a single file, as well as provide Pydantic's strength of data validation.
+Arrest provides an easy and declarative way of defining, managing, and calling RESTful HTTP APIs with type validation, retries, exception handling, and other batteries included.

+Arrest lets you define your RESTful API services in a simple encapsulation that takes care of the following:
+1. Type validation for request and response data
+2. HTTP request retries
+3. Manage your services definitions in one place
+4. Exception handling
+5. Hooks for custom exceptions
+6. Callbacks
+7. Automatic code generation from OpenAPI Schema

+Making it a breeze to interface with another HTTP service from your Python code.

 ## Installation